S1r0hub/GameOfLife/README.md

  - build a own world to run a simulation on
  - use "left mousebutton" to draw living cells
  - use "right mousebutton" to remove living cells
- - use "C" to clear the current world
+ - use "S" to show toolbar with more options

 <br><br>
 <hr>